mujahidali88094/Random-Projects/README.md

-# Random Projects
+# Projects
-contains some projects that I have worked on.<br> Some were for my personal learning and others happened to be my academic requirements.
+This repo has some projects that I have worked on over the time.
+Some were for my personal learning and others happened to be my academic requirements.